-Counting books are multitaskers they entertain, they teach and they are often a little more interactive than your average story.
+Counting books are multitaskers they entertain, they also teach and are often a little more interactive than your average story.
 I love them and am always happy to find a good one to share with my son.
-Here are even more for you to share with yours.
+Here are even more counting books for you to share with yours.

 Dinner at the Panda Palace by Stephanie Calmenson is a great book.
 I grabbed it only because of the title but found a gem.
 My son and I both loved it and had a blast reading it.
 The story is about a restaurant and the people, or rather animals that come into the restaurant in ever enlarging groups.
 The text is rhyming and well written.
 My son loved counting each group that came in figuring out after a few times that each group had one more animal than the previous group.
 It was a great opportunity to practice one to one correspondence as he counted on each page.
-There was also a great message about there always being room for one more when all the chairs were taken and a mouse came knocking wondering if he could eat too!
+There is also a great message about there always being room for one more when all the chairs were taken.
+Then a mouse came knocking wondering if he could eat too!

 One, Two, Three by Tom Slaughter is super simple, bold, bright, and a great counting book!
-This isn’t a complex book, pictures matter because they should encourage the reader to want to count and connect the number they have counted with the number printed on the page.
-I would happily recommend this book to families with babies through preschoolers , my 3 year old loved it and partly because he read all the pictures and numbers himself!
+This isn’t a complex book.
+The pictures matter because they should encourage the reader to want to count and connect the number they have counted with the number printed on the page.
+I would happily recommend this book to families with babies through preschoolers.
+My 3-year-old loved it and partly because he read all the pictures and numbers himself!

 For this list of more counting books, have your and kiddo’s read them?
 What would you add to the list?
 Comment below or share on my Facebook page!

 For more quick tips on helping your child learn to read check out my book; Raising A Rock-Star Reader.
 It is packed with fun ideas for families, book lists, and advice for parents.